Wills and Probate Lawyers

 Wills

-- If you die without a will it could result in your estate going to the Treasury rather than your loved ones or desired beneficiaries.
+- If you die without a will, it could result in your estate going to the Treasury rather than your loved ones or desired beneficiaries.

 - Unmarried partners cannot inherit from each other unless there is a will, so the death of one partner may create serious financial problems for the remaining partner and any children.

-- If you have children, you will need to make a will so that arrangements for the children can be made if either one or both parents die.
+- If you have minor children, you will need to make a will so that arrangements for the children can be made if either one or both parents die.

 - It may be possible to reduce the amount of tax payable on the inheritance if advice is taken in advance and a will is made.